python-cffi/cffi/doc/source/ref.rst

 Be careful: if the bytearray gets resized (e.g. its ``.append()`` method is called), then the ``<cdata>`` object will point to freed memory and must not be used any more.

+*New in version 1.8:* the python_buffer can be a byte string (but still not a buffer/memoryview on a string).

 ffi.memmove()